-4. Align the notch of the memory module with that of the memory module slot and gently insert the module into the slot at about a 30 degree angle before holding it down until the latches on either side snap into place.
+4. Align the notch of the memory module with that of the memory module slot and gently insert the module into the slot at about a 30 degree angle before gently pressing until the latches on either side snap into place.